-of the laws contemplation attentive CLEANSING will teach us that the difference CLEANSINGS THE THE between and OFFERINGS was twofold First: the OFFERING had definite reference to the transgression for which RECONCILIATION had to be made.
+An attentive contemplation of the laws of CLEANSING will teach us that the difference between THE CLEANSINGS and THE OFFERINGS was twofold.
+First: the OFFERING had definite reference to the transgression for which RECONCILIATION had to be made.
 CLEANSING bad more to do with conditions which were not sinful in themselves, but were the result of sin, and therefore must be acknowledged by God's holy people as defiled.
 Secondly: In the case of the OFFERING, nothing was done to the offerer himself.
 He saw the blood sprinkled on the altar or carried into the Holy Place; he must believe that this procures RECONCILIATION before God.
 But nothing was done to himself.
 In CLEANSING, on the other hand, what happened to the person was the chief thing.
 Defilement was something that either through internal disease, or outward touch, had come upon the man; so the washing or sprinkling with water must take place on himself as ordained by God.